DAVID H. KRAMER

 As lead litigation counsel for Google in a variety of matters, David has obtained precedent-setting victories in lawsuits involving copyright law, online privacy, search rankings, and defamation:

 - Viacom v.
 YouTube/Google & English Premier League v.
-YouTube/Google: Defending consolidated copyright infringement actions challenging YouTube's operations under the Digital Millennium Copyright Act.
-Secured orders during the case barring the recovery of punitive damages in copyright infringement actions, requiring that foreign plaintiffs register their copyrights in order to seek statutory damages under the Copyright Act, and protecting Google's source code and users' private videos from disclosure during discovery.
+YouTube/Google: Successfully defended consolidated copyright infringement actions challenging YouTube's operations under the Digital Millennium Copyright Act.
+Secured orders establishing YouTube's entitlement to the DMCA's protections, defeating class certification, barring the recovery of punitive damages in copyright infringement actions, requiring that foreign plaintiffs register their copyrights in order to seek statutory damages under the Copyright Act, and protecting Google's source code and users' private videos from disclosure during discovery.

 - United States v.
 Google: David was lead counsel for Google during a months-long FTC investigation regarding Google's placement of cookies on Safari web browsers.
 The FTC's complaint, alleging that Google violated a prior consent decree, was settled under an agreement in which Google denied liability.
 The settlement was then challenged and, over objection, was approved as serving the public interest.
 U.S. v.
 Google Inc., 3:12-cv-04177.
 More than 20 federal class actions regarding the same matter have been consolidated into a multidistrict litigation in Delaware.
 Google's motion to dismiss that consolidated action was granted, and the matter is on appeal.